Best RV Rentals in Los Angeles, California: From $100 a Night (2026)

 You tow them to a campsite with your truck or SUV, then unhitch and use your vehicle for day trips around the city.

-- Lowest daily rental rates of any RV type
+- Daily rental rates are the lowest of any RV category

 Limitations: